ccollie/valkey-rfc/TimeSeries.md

 ## Design Considerations

-The ValkeyTimeSeries module brings a time series module data type to Valkey and provides commands to create time series, operate on them (add sample, query, perform aggregations, compactions, downsampling and joins, etc).
+The ValkeyTimeSeries module brings a time series module data type to Valkey and provides commands to create time series, operate on them (add sample, query, perform aggregations, compactions, downsampling and joins, etc.).
-It allows customization of properties of each series (compression, retention, compactions, etc) through commands and configurations.
+It allows customization of the properties of each series (compression, retention, compactions, etc.) through commands and configurations.

 We aim to be efficient both in memory usage and performance.
 This is achieved through:
-* use of parallelism and background tasks where appropriate (multi-chunk fetches, series compactions, index maintenance, etc)
+* use of parallelism and background tasks where appropriate (multi-chunk fetches, series compactions, index maintenance, etc.)
 * efficient memory management (interning for labels, index prefix compression, Roaring Bitmaps for series ids)
 * efficient filtering and indexing